bor0/gidti/manuscript/chapter4.md

 X>
 X> Try to define a function to be `total`, and at the same time make sure you are not covering all input cases.
 Note what Idris returns in this case.

 ### 4.1.7.
-Higher order functions
+Higher-order functions

 I> ### Definition 4
 I>
-I> A higher order function is a function that takes one or more functions as parameters or returns a function as a result.
+I> A higher-order function is a function that takes one or more functions as parameters or returns a function as a result.

-There are three built-in higher order functions that are generally useful: `map`, `filter`, `fold` (left and right).
+There are three built-in higher-order functions that are generally useful: `map`, `filter`, `fold` (left and right).
 Here's the description of each:

 1. `map` is a function that takes as input a function with a single parameter and a list and returns a list where all members of the list have this function applied to
 1. `filter` is a function that takes as input a function (predicate) with a single parameter (that returns a `Bool`) and a list and only returns those members in the list whose predicate evaluates to `True`